dm-devtech/content-management/README.md

 ## Content Management System
+A React App to manage content and users

 ### To run the CMS
 1. Clone the Git repo to your local directory
 2. Move to the root directory and run ```npm install```
 3. Ensure postgres is installed, then create a postgres user with database creation permissions.
 4. Create the databases, extensions and tables as per the instructions [here](db-schema.sql)
-5. Create .env file with variables PG_USER, PG_PASSWORD (use the credentials for the postgres user set up in step 4), PORT (use pg default port) and
+5. Create .env file with variables PG_USER, PG_PASSWORD (use the credentials for the postgres user set up in step 4), PORT (use pg default port) and NODE_ENV=production
-NODE_ENV=production
 6. To run the app go to the parent directory and run ```npm start```
+7. Go to localhost:3002 in your web browser

 ### Screenshots
 ![home](Screenshots/Homepage.JPG)